Advanced Bioinformatics workshop for early career researchers.

 DIAMOND + MEGAN (for short reads

-Registration $300 to attend the full week (5 day) program. $200 to attend either the Metagenomics 3 day session or 2 day NGS session.
-Expression of interest to attend are via the online form here.
-Payment weblink will be posted in October.
+Registration $300 to attend the full week (5 day) program. $200 to attend either the Metagenomics 2 day session or 2 day NGS session.
+Payment online for registration is made available here

 Venue Hands on session and lectures are in the Mawson Building, Computer Suite ground floor G12, and Mawson Lecture Theatre, ground floor G19 map here.